Animal Encounter Training

 Users ranged from non-technical to experienced.

-Each training scenario followed a structured loop:
+Each scenario follows a structured interaction loop:

 Example Systems